Agora.io · 2024 · 9 months

 Finding out where people actually gave up.

 One week of discovery during product definition.
 Five interviews, one designer, a PM sitting in on half of them.
-This wasn’t a full study but just lean research to commit and test against.
+This wasn’t a full study.
+It was lean research to understand where trust broke, where momentum dropped, and what had to change to get more teams to live use.

 n=5 interviews·1 week·desk + primary·qualitative